 Waivers, amendments to ch 4

-The State Board of Education hereby proposes to amend Chapter 4, "Waivers or Variances from Administrative Rules," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 4, "Waivers or Variances from Administrative Rules," Iowa Administrative Code.

 Legal Authority for Rule Making